• Skip to primary navigation

 • Orange drizzle traybake

-I hope you like this school dinner sprinkle traybake.
+I hope you like my old school sprinkle traybake cake.
 If you make it at home, please leave a comment below to let me know what you think.
 Enjoy!

 thumbnail of old school dinner traybake cake